-The Lehigh Valley Heritage Museum is committed to providing a learning experience for motivated individuals interested in pursuing a career in the museum or history field.
-We offer hands-on opportunities coupled with an overview of museum operations through our internship program.
+The Lehigh Valley Heritage Museum is committed to providing a high quality learning experience for motivated individuals interested in pursuing a career in the museum or public history field.
+We offer "hands-on" opportunities coupled with an overview of museum operations through our internship program.
 The needs of the Museum and those of the prospective intern are taken into consideration during the selection process.
 Applications are accepted on a limited basis.
-We regret that we do not have grant funding to pay interns nor are we able to accept all who apply.
+We regret that we do not have funding to pay interns nor are we able to accept all who apply.
 It takes considerable staff time to manage, instruct, and monitor interns.
 Special consideration is extended to residents of Lehigh County, Pennsylvania who are full-time college students.

 To be accepted into the internship program, candidates must fit a number of criteria including, but not limited to:

-♦ Prospective interns must be college undergraduates or graduates with a major or minor in history or other related field (e.g. art history, anthropology, historic preservation, education etc.).
+♦ Prospective interns should be college undergraduates or graduates with a major or minor in history or other related field (e.g. art history, anthropology, historic preservation, education etc.).

 ♦ Be in good academic standing with their institution maintaining a grade point average of 3.0 or higher.

 ♦ Be proficient in writing and computer skills.

 Our internship program introduces students to museum operations and practice through "hands-on" participation in a variety of museum projects.
 All projects represent institutional priorities and may include exhibition development and installation.
 Collections care, processing, research, and education programs are also part of the program.
 Candidates for internships should not expect or require specialized training and workshops; rather our internships are designed to provide a representation of "hands-on" museum work.
 Students seeking to be formally trained, or trying out the field, should not apply for this opportunity.

 Our ideal museum intern is an ambitious self-starter who appreciates a fast-paced environment, willing to take on new challenges.
 They must be mature, cooperative, dependable, able to work in a team environment, and willing to undertake routine job functions.
 You will learn through on-the-job experience; some tasks will be boring and dull.